asdia0/Battleship/.github/README.md

 # Battleship
 Battleship is a classic board game that involves two players attempting to destroy all the other player’s ships.
 This game is usually played on a 10x10 board.
+Turns alternate bewteen the players.
 Each player gets the chance to search a square each turn.
-If the player scores a hit, they get another shot.
-This continues until the player misses.

 For prebuilt binary releases, see the [Releases](https://github.com/asdia0/Battleship/releases) section.
 For help, open an issue [here](https://github.com/asdia0/Battleship/issues).